michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_AKS_Lab_Setup/Lab_Setup_For_Azure_AKS.md

 **Create your Azure Account**

+> NOTE: remember that you have to complete Task 9: Create a Service Principal before you arrive to the workshop in case you do not have rights and need support to complete the task

 **Create a cluster and supporting tooling / setup**

 * Task 1: Create a new Resource Group